-An Irish grandmother won the hearts of the nation when she appeared on Ireland’s Got Talent.
+An Irish grandmother won the hearts of the nation when she appeared on Ireland’s Got Talent back in 2018.

 Evelyn Williams wowed the judges, and had audience members wiping away the tears, with her performance of the classic Judy Collins song Send in the Clowns.